 Dr. Mary is passionately dedicated to empowering today’s women in healing their relationships with food, their bodies, and themselves, reconnecting with their Inner Goddess, stepping through their perceived fears, and embracing the truth of who they are.

 A Day in the Life of Dr. Mary

 It depends on the day!!!
-Mondays and Fridays are devoted to all things Goddess.
-This is when I do my writing, product development, videos, coaching, and blogging.
+Mondays and Fridays are devoted to all things Goddess-y.
+This is when I do my writing, blogging, program development, record my podcast and videos, and hold sessions with my private coaching clients.
 Tuesdays and Thursdays I teach at Boise State University and focus on my research.
 I teach Psychology of Eating (my baby, as I developed the class!), Psychology of Health, Community Psychology, and Social Psychology.
 I also regularly give guest lectures on body image, eating disorders, and self-love and self-care on campus and off.
-Wednesdays are my “full integration” days: mornings are all about the Goddess site and afternoons are all about Boise State.
+Wednesdays are my “full integration” days: mornings are all about my business and afternoons are all about Boise State.

 Regardless of the day, I start my mornings off with meditation and journaling, saying my affirmations, and giving my body a little appreciation and gratitude for everything it does for me.
 Evenings may be spent leading coaching calls, belly dancing, hanging out with friends, reading, journaling, or just vegging out on the couch.
 I also make sure I move my body temple every day – belly dancing, doing yoga, taking my dog for a walk in the foothills, lifting weights, etc. I have learned over the years to make self-care my #1 priority so I make sure to carve plenty of “me” time out to unwind and recharge so I can show up fully for you and my students.